clj-pour/pour/README.md

 Pour consists of a library for applying EQL queries to a value, and a tool for _composing_ queries from functions annotated with a query (examples at the bottom), for example _UI_ components that return hiccup.
 It currently only works in `clojure` but cljs support is planned.

-It's attempts to answer similar questions to libraries like pathom and fulcro, but tries to be vastly simpler and does its best to have fewer opinions.
+It is an attempt to answer similar questions to libraries like pathom and fulcro, but tries to be vastly simpler and does its best to have fewer opinions.
+There are fewer batteries included, but that hopefully opens it up to easier comprehension and extensibility.

 This is a distillation and rework of a library used by [@project-j](https://github.com/Project-J).